DCVostok/c-code-style/README.md

 # Recommended C style and coding rules

-This document describes C code style used by Tilen MAJERLE in his projects and libraries.
+This document describes C code style used by DC Vostok in his projects and libraries.

 ## Table of Contents